 - Click save.

 It may take a while to initially sync your contacts to Spoke Phone.
 Plan for roughly 1 hour per 10,000 contacts.

-- When a call comes into Spoke, if the corresponding phone number calling is found in Sugar CRM, Spoke Phone will display the customer's name
+- When a call comes into Spoke Phone, if the corresponding phone number calling is found in Sugar CRM, Spoke Phone will display the customer's name.

 - You cannot edit contact records in Spoke Phone (by design).
-You edit contact information in Sugar CRM, and Spoke will be updated within minutes (depending on your Sugar CRM API license)
+You edit contact information in Sugar CRM, and Spoke Phone will be updated within minutes (depending on your Sugar CRM API license).

-- If the Spoke user is not also a Sugar CRM user, call logs will be recorded against the default Sugar CRM user that you selected during the initial Sugar CRM integration setup
+- If the Spoke Phone user is not also a Sugar CRM user, call logs will be recorded against the default Sugar CRM user that you selected during the initial Sugar CRM integration setup.

 - For numbers in other countries, ensure Sugar CRM users follow the best practice of adding international dialing code in the E164 format.
 Eg: +61, +1, etc.

 - Spoke Phone will attempt to fix bad formatting on phone numbers you have stored in Sugar CRM.
-For instance, adding country codes, inserting local dialing prefixes, etc. If Spoke is unable to fix the formatting, you will need to fix the number in Sugar CRM
+For instance, adding country codes, inserting local dialing prefixes, etc. If Spoke Phone is unable to fix the formatting, you will need to fix the number in Sugar CRM.

 - If you have Sugar CRM reporting enabled, you will see Spoke Phone calls correctly logged against your Sugar CRM users